Frequently asked questions for Parents

 The school does not directly organise transport to and from school for students.
 It is the parents/carers’ responsibility to ensure that travel arrangements allow students to arrive at school in time for morning registration at 8.30 am.
 However, we do recognise that our students do come from a wide catchment area and we are therefore, happy to act as a liaison between parents/carers who may be looking for help with transport, but we will need the consent of all parties in order to release personal contact information.
 All enquiries of this nature should be made via firstname.lastname@example.org

 Buses: The school is served by a number of different bus companies.
-Details can be found on the website under transport information.
+Details can be found here (bottom of the page).

 Cars: Parents/carers bringing students to school or collecting them by car are asked to note that there is no space to park or wait on the school premises, and limited space on the roads in the immediate vicinity of the school.
 In the interests of the safety of students and staff, we ask parents/carers NOT to bring their cars on to the school premises when dropping off or collecting students at the beginning or end of the school day.
 These are extremely busy times and priority must be given to the school buses that service the school.